Bankruptcy Exemptions & Consumer Proposals in British Columbia

 How does a consumer proposal work in British Columbia?

-A consumer proposal is a form of debt consolidation, allowing people who are struggling to manage their debts to combine debts into a reduced single monthly payment spread over a longer period of time; making repayment more manageable.
+A consumer proposal is a form of debt consolidation, allowing people who are struggling to manage their debts to combine debts into a reduced single monthly payment spread over a longer period of time.
+As a result, a consumer proposal can make repayment more manageable.

-Consumer proposals are a popular alternative to bankruptcy as debt can often be reduced by up to 80% and once your consumer proposal period is up (providing you have made all your proposal payments on time), you will be debt-free.
+The consumer proposal process is a popular alternative to bankruptcy as debt can often be reduced by up to 80% and once your consumer proposal period is up (providing you have made all your proposal payments on time), you will be debt-free and your financial situation will be restored.

 If you are based in British Columbia and want to find out more about the process of filing a consumer proposal, get in touch with us today.